 Although all the officers testified that the ship sank intact, some survivors and crew testified to a hull failure at the surface.
 Even during the American and British inquiries into the disaster, few questions focused on the structural aspects of the ship.
 Despite survivors' testimonies, it was concluded that the ship sank intact.

-The mystery arose again when the wreck of the Titanic was discovered in 1985 and the hull was found in two pieces.
+Evidence from the Depths The mystery arose again when the wreck of the Titanic was discovered in 1985 and the hull was found in two pieces.
 Many theories were developed as to how the ship broke apart during the sinking process, and research was begun to determine how this could have happened.
 The speculation intensified further when the wreck site was revisited in 1986 and a third 17.4-meter section from the midship region of the ship was found.

 To help solve this mystery, the Discovery Channel, in developing its award-winning "Titanic: Anatomy of a Disaster"television documentary, approached Gibbs & Cox, Inc., one of the oldest naval architecture and marine engineering firms in the world.
 Gibbs & Cox agreed to perform a stress analysis to help determine the possibility of hull fracture at the surface.